bentoml/BentoML/docs/source/concepts.rst

 2. Install BentoService as a PyPI package

-  A Bento directory is also pip-installable as demonstrated in the :doc:`Getting Started Guide <quickstart>`:
+  The BentoService SavedBundle is pip-installable and can be directly distributed as a PyPI package if you plan to use the model in your python applications.
+You can install it as as a system-wide python package with :code:`pip`:

   .. code-block:: bash

+    saved_path=$(bentoml get IrisClassifier:latest --print-location --quiet)

     pip install $saved_path

   .. code-block:: python